IQ404/study-notes/README.md

 Now, we should have all the files we need for integrating ImGui.

 Right-click your `imgui` folder under the `Show All Files` view in the `Solution Explorer` in the Visual Studio.
 Select `Include In Project`.
-Then, right-click on the `main.cpp` in your `imgui` folder and select "Exclude From Project".
+Then, right-click on the `main.cpp` in your `imgui` folder and select `Exclude From Project`.

 In your main file, the scaffolding looks something like this: